-By silver foil I mean aluminum foil, something that most of us have laying around our kitchens.
+By silver foil I mean aluminum foil, something that most of us have lying around our kitchens.
 But will it break my air fryer?
 Does it work in an air fryer?
 Let’s find out together.
 Actually, let’s start with the short answer….

 Can I use aluminum foil in my air fryer?
-Yes you can.
+Yes, you can.
 The temperatures an air fryer operates at are similar to normal ovens.
 Just be careful that you do not block your air fryer’s air flow too much.
 Lining your air fryer’s basket with foil, for example, could result in a lower performance when trying to crisp foods.

 Read on for more details and information on something some scientists think may be risky.